 That was their story.
 Now we will look at our story.
 Just as Moses was sent to bring God’s earthly chosen people out of bondage, Jesus has been sent to bring God’s spiritual chosen people out of spiritual bondage.

 In John, chapter 8, Jesus spoke to the Jews, saying, “Truly, truly, I say to you, everyone who commits sin is the slave of sin” (John ).
-He will then tell them, “So if the Son makes you free, you will be free indeed”.
+He tells them, “So if the Son makes you free, you will be free indeed”.

 When Jesus said that all sinners were slaves of sin, He included all mankind.
 Every person on earth (Who has reached the age of accountability) is guilty of sin and is in bondage to sin.
 To be set free from slavery to sin, we must follow Jesus out of that slavery.